iffse/pay-respects/README.md

 # this field should be the name of the command
 command = "world"

-# you can add as much section of like this as you like
+# you can add as much section of this as you like
 [[match_output]]
 # the suggestion of this section will be used for the following patterns of the command output
 pattern = [
 	"pattern 1",
 	"pattern 2",
 ]
-# this will keep the change the second argument to `fix`
+# this will change the first argument to `fix`, while keeping the rest intact
 suggest = "{{command[0]}} fix {{command[2:]}}"

 [[match_output]]